Suraj151/esp8266-framework/README.md

 ## Installation

 **install from arduino ide**

-Goto Tools->Manage Libraries... then in library manager window type esp8266-framework in search bar then from results find esp8266-framework by Suraj I.and click on install.
+Goto Tools->Manage Libraries... then in library manager window type esp8266-framework in search bar then from results find esp8266-framework by Suraj I., select latest version and click on install.

 **install manually**

 To install manually clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.6.2\libraries...).

 ## Usage